opensciency/sprint-content/README.md

 We encourage the wider community to reuse the material, and we are especially interested in creative approaches to displaying the material.
 An example we like is [Elements of AI](https://course.elementsofai.com/).

 Let us know if you have a creative approach to displaying and reusing the material by [submitting an issue](https://github.com/opensciency/sprint-content/issues).
-PLease provide your contact details so we can add you to the contributors list.
+Please provide your contact details so we can add you to the contributors list.

 ## Contributors ✨